How to Minimize the Look of Post-Acne Marks

 At Paula’s Choice Skincare we’re proud of our 3-step CLEAR Regular Strength Kit for mild to moderate breakouts, or our Extra Strength version for more stubborn acne.
 These are the starting point for you to get the complexion you want.

 The superhero of these kits is the Anti-Redness Exfoliating Solution with 2% Salicylic Acid, which exfoliates skin’s surface to make marks fade more quickly and has a natural soothing effect that minimizes the appearance of redness—double the benefit for post-acne marks!

 Wear sunscreen every day, without exception.
 Unprotected exposure to UV light steadily damages skin, which means the red areas from acne will stick around longer.
 Protecting your skin from UV exposure every day is critical to diminishing the look of post-acne marks.
-It also keeps your skin healthy-looking and reduces the risk of early signs of aging—a win-win!
+Wearing sunscreen also keeps your skin healthy-looking and when used as directed with other sun protection measures, it decreases the risk of skin cancer and early skin aging caused by sun—a win-win!

 Use additional skincare products loaded with antioxidants, especially vitamin C and skin-restoring ingredients like retinol.
 These types of beneficial ingredients help safeguard your skin from environmental assault while also revitalizing skin’s surface and minimizing red marks.